UnitedPlanet/intrexx-cloud-playbooks/kubernetes/linux/docs/README.md

 Network File Server

-- A NFS service is installed to share the portal server with the pods.
+- A NFS service is installed to share the portal folder with the pods.

 ## Prerequisites

-- Linux box with Git and latest Docker packages installed.
+- A Linux box with Git and latest Docker packages installed.
 - An admin account with the cloud provider of your choice.
 This guide assumes Microsoft Azure.
-- General understanding of the Kubernetes architecture and concepts is required.
+- General understanding of the Kubernetes architecture and concepts is expected.
 Please refer to the [Kubernetes docs](https://kubernetes.io/docs/home/) for details about the concepts of nodes, pods, services, deployments, etc.

 ## Container setup

 First of all, the required Docker images for Intrexx must be prepared and built:

-1. Clone repository `git clone docker-git@ganymed.dev.unitedplanet.de:repositories/docker-intrexx.git` and `git checkout kubernetes-ix`.
+1. Clone repository `git clone https://github.com/UnitedPlanet/intrexx-cloud-playbooks`.
 2. Download Intrexx setup tarball via `wget https://download.unitedplanet.com/intrexx/90000/intrexx-18.09.1-linux-x86_64.tar.gz` and extract it into the repository root folder: `tar cvfz intrexx-18.09.1-linux-x86_64.tar.gz`.
-The `IX_18.09` folder must now be renamed to `professional`.
+Then rename the `IX_18.09` folder to `professional`.
 3. Open `setup/resources/portal_config.xml` and verify the settings.
 If you chose to use a cloud provided database as a service, adjust the `database` attributes accordingly.
 4. Now it is time to build the Intrexx Docker images.
-Execute `sudo ./build_image.sh` to start the Intrexx setup process.
+Execute `./build_image.sh` to start the Intrexx setup process.
 You should see the output of the setup process in the console.
 5. After the build finished successfully, you will have a new `portal` folder and `portal.tar.gz` file.
 This contains all files for the shared portal folder.
-Furthermore, two Docker images were created.
-One for the application servers (`ixcloud`) and one for the Postgresql database (`ixclouddb`).
+Furthermore, two Docker images were created and stored in the local Docker registry.
+One for the application servers (`ixcloud`), one for Solr (`ixcloudsolr`) and one for the Postgresql database (`ixclouddb`).
 Check that the images are available with `docker images`.

 ### Docker container registry